 When breastfeeding is new for a mother and child, it is common to experience some discomfort, whether from a poor latch, from sensitive skin, or from cracked or sore nipple tissue.
+(Plus, there's the emotional roller coaster that is the "fourth trimester.")
 Traditional treatment for nipple pain has largely been the domain of lanolin, a waxy, yellow substance naturally derived from wool, but there are times you may need an alternative to the commercial nipple creams made with lanolin.

 Natural lanolin-free nipple cream alternatives

 Hind milk, the thick creamy milk that you produce towards the end of a feeding has been shown to be just as effective as lanolin for nipple pain.
 Simply rub a little into the sore skin after each feeding.
 It’s natural, safe for baby, and it's free!

 2. Unrefined coconut oil

 Anti-bacterial, anti-fungal, and rich in antioxidants, organic raw coconut oil (avoid refined, purified, and liquid forms) is a great natural nipple cream and provides a deep moisture that absorbs quickly.
 As a bonus, coconut oil has also been shown to strengthen underlying tissues and remove excess dead skin cells from the skin’s surface.
 Safe for baby.